Form: A long-stemmed succulent with a woody root crown.

-Leaves: Tiny, red turning to green, yellow or brown,
+Leaves: Tiny, with a narrow pointed spade shape, red turning to green or yellow or brown,

 appearing after rain, dropping within weeks, often missing.

-Toxic / Danger: Sap may irritate skin and will cause upset stomach.
+Toxic / Danger: The sap may irritate skin and will cause an upset stomach.

-Origin: Sonoran Desert of Baja California and Sonora, Mexico.
+Origin: The Sonoran Desert of Baja California and Sonora, Mexico.

 Cultivation and Uses